junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *Goodbye, Dean.*

-Dean finds his mind wander all the way down to the Cage by the time they pull into bunker's garage.
+Dean realizes his mind has been taunting the idea of breaking the Cage by the time they pull into bunker's garage.

 <br>